IEX: Federal approvals

 The SEC approved IEX to be an official exchange on June 17, 2016.
 In late 2016, IEX hired Sara Furber to lead its listing effort.
 A former managing director at Morgan Stanley, she reported to Katsuyama.
 The company aimed to start listing companies in 2017.

 After a 13-month wait, on October 24, 2017, IEX Group Inc. received regulatory approval from the SEC to list companies.
 IEX said it would begin listings in early 2018, with a focus on having companies switch over from other stock exchanges by undercutting the listing fees of rivals.
 The exchange said that companies would be able to list for free for the first five years, before a flat annual rate of $50,000.
 In comparison, NYSE had annual listing fees as high as $500,000 and Nasdaq up to $155,000.
 The Wall Street Journal wrote that the approval paved "the way for the first competition to the New York Stock Exchange and Nasdaq Inc. in nearly a decade...
 Companies seeking to list their shares on a U.S. exchange haven’t had a choice besides NYSE or Nasdaq since 2008, when the American Stock Exchange was acquired by NYSE."
 Only Wynn Resorts Ltd. said publicly that it was considering a listing on IEX at the time of the approval announcement, with IEX not releasing more details on listings.

+IEX won the 2025 Global Markets Choice Award for 'Most Innovative Exchange' in June 2025.

 Exchange features

 Operating principles

-IEX was created in response to questionable trading practices that had become widely used across traditional public Wall Street exchanges as well as dark pools and other alternative trading systems.
+IEX was created to counter questionable trading practices prevalent on Wall Street exchanges, dark pools, and other alternative trading systems.
 The IEX exchange aims to attract investors by promising to "play fair" by operating in a transparent and straightforward manner, while also helping to level the playing field for traders.
 Strategies to achieve those goals include: